 We used Cassandra for seven years as the backend data store for our globally distributed systems.
 Our Cassandra clusters habitually generated reams of timeouts, and it wasn’t possible for us to maintain our expected timeout SLA.
 At that point, we knew it was time to try something else.
 Things were not looking good with the Cassandra cluster, and if we switched over, they probably couldn’t get any worse!

-Scylla’s performance was as good as advertised.
-As soon as we deployed Scylla, we saw a great improvement in terms of fewer timeouts being logged.
+ScyllaDB’s performance was as good as advertised.
+As soon as we deployed ScyllaDB, we saw a great improvement in terms of fewer timeouts being logged.
 The responsiveness and performance of applications improved as well.
-Once we switched from Cassandra over to Scylla, timeouts for those very sensitive systems simply disappeared.
+Once we switched from Cassandra over to ScyllaDB, timeouts for those very sensitive systems simply disappeared.
 It was like night and day.

 Our team now saves three to four hours a week that’s no longer being spent on Cassandra maintenance.
 As a mixture of scheduled and unscheduled work, we’re getting back roughly 20% improvement in team productivity.